 In March 2018, the company confirmed that data from its MyFitnessPal app was accessed by an "unauthorized party" and that more than 150 million people's information was likely compromised.
 Payment information was not leaked, but information pertaining to weight loss and other fitness related data was.

-Presented by the mainstream media "In case you missed it, one of the largest data breaches in history was just announced" this was in part because this announcement arrived the same week as Facebook's scandal involving Cambridge Analytica which dominated the newsfeeds and people's cyber attack attention bandwidth.
+Presented by the mainstream media "In case you missed it, one of the largest data breaches in history was just announced" this was in part because this announcement arrived the same week as Facebook's scandal involving Cambridge Analytica which dominated the news' cyber attack attention bandwidth.

-After making the disclosure, shares of the company dropped 3.8% as investors reacted to the news.
+After making the disclosure, shares of the company dropped 3.8%.

 Want to discuss this case?
 You can purchase a 30 minute conference call with our analysts to discuss this case and the implications it has for your organisation.
 Just select the time and date that works for you: